 In interviews, mimicry made interviewees feel more comfortable and perform better.

-In negotiations, mimicry not only helped people reach deals, it enabled negotiators to create value and claim more of that value for themselves.
+In negotiations, mimicry not only helped people reach deals, but it also enabled negotiators to create value and claim more of that value for themselves.

 And in sales contexts, mimicry increased persuasion.